Eric-Chung-0511/Learning-Record/Data Science Projects/Dog Breed Classifier/README.md

 ## ✨ Project Overview:
 * This project focuses on classifying **120 dog breeds** using the **Stanford Dog Dataset**, containing **20,580 images**.
 The model architecture utilizes **EfficientNetV2(M)**, enhanced with **Multi-Head Attention** for refined feature extraction.
 It also incorporates **Prototype Networks** for **Few-Shot Learning**, allowing new breeds to be added in the future without retraining the entire model.

-* Future expansions include adding more animal species, such as **cats**, to transform the model into a multi-species classification system capable of recognizing various breeds from different animals.

 * Advanced loss functions like **Focal Loss** and **Contrastive Loss** were used to address class imbalance and ensure effective feature separation, which is critical in handling a large number of dog breeds and potentially new species.

 ## ⚙️ Skills Used: